RAL0S/ralos-package-manager/README.md

 ## Prerequisites

-The following packages must be installed before using apm.
+The following packages must be installed before using ralpm.

 ```
 fuse   # For running appimages